ohmage/mobility-data-commons/README.md

 <li>WiFiGPSLocation:Network - the Wi-Fi Network scan provided the location.</li>
 <li>WiFiGPSLocation:Network - the Wi-Fi Network scan provided the location, but the value returned is from a cache of Wi-Fi scans and possibly incorrect.</li>
 </ul>
 <p>You can check out the source code for WiFiGPSLocation <a href="https://github.com/ohmage/wi-fi-gps-location">here</a>.
+Note
+that other values for location_provider are possible for this field, but the list above contains the values that are officially supported.</p>
 </td></tr>

 <tr><td>wifi_data</td><td>A list of Wi-Fi access points and the time at which the access points were collected.
 A typical list size is between 5 and 10 points though it can be larger.</td></tr>